-All students, regardless of the result obtained for the compulsory proficiency test in academic literacy, must register for the module ALDE112 or ALDE122 [English] / ALDA112 or ALDA122 [Afrikaans].
-Students with Afrikaans as language of teaching and learning and who do not need to complete ALDA111, register for ALDA112 in Semester 1 (applicable to certain faculties of the Potchefstroom Campus only).
+All students, regardless of the result obtained for the compulsory proficiency test in academic literacy, must register for the module ALDE122 [English] / ALDA112 or ALDA122 [both in Afrikaans].
+Students with Afrikaans as language of teaching and learning and who do not need to complete ALDA111, register for ALDA112 in Semester 1 (applicable to Potchefstroom Campus only).
 Students who are required to enrol for ALDA111, register for ALDA122 in Semester 2.
 Note that ALDA112 and ALDA122 are exactly the same module presented in both semesters.
 The module codes, however, differ in order to distinguish between the semesters.
-Students with English as language of teaching and learning and who do not need to complete ALDE111, register for ALDE112 in Semester 1 (applicable to certain faculties of the Potchefstroom Campus only).
-Students who are required to enrol for ALDE111, register for ALDE122 in Semester 2.
-Note that ALDE112 and ALDE122 are exactly the same module presented in both semesters.
-The module codes, however, differ in order to distinguish between the semesters.
+Students with English as language of teaching and learning, register in all cases for ALDE122 in Semester 2.